Hendrix-CS/csci151/labs/javafx.md

 Now, we need to add in the View, describing how the GUI will look on the screen and the components available to the program.

--   Select File → New → Other → New FXML Document
+-   Select File → New → New FXML Document
--   For "Root Element" select BorderPane.
 -   For "Name" enter `TipGUI`
 -   Then click "Finish".

-Make sure you have created this file in the package, and not in the src directory.

 Editing the raw XML document can be extremely tedious.
 Luckily, there is a extension called SceneBuilder that you can use to graphically add components.

+-   Right-click on the TipGUI.fxml file, and select "Open in SceneBuilder".
+-   Right-click and delete the default AnchorPane layout.
--   Go to Package Explorer.
+-   Go to Containers and drag a BorderPane into the center.
--   Open TipGUI.fxml with SceneBuilder.
+    -   Select the BorderPane and pick the Layout menu.
+    -   Change Pref Width and Pref Height to USE\_COMPUTED\_SIZE.
--   Go to Containers and drag a VBox into "insert CENTER".
+-   Drag a VBox into "insert CENTER".
     -   Select the VBox and pick the Layout menu.
     -   Change Pref Width and Pref Height to USE\_COMPUTED\_SIZE.
 -   Drag an HBox into the VBox.